 In order to calculate the interaction energy of all complexes formed between functional groups on the surfaces of MWCNTs and PEEK, a numerical simulation was carried out with an Ab initio quantum chemistry package, $Dmol^3$ code.
 The present level of calculation, density functional theory (GGA-PBE)/double numeric polarized DFT (GGA-PBE)/DNP, was used to optimize the geometries of all compounds, and TS method DFT-D for correction was used for dispersion correction.
-Interaction energy ( $\Delta$ E) was calculated from the following equation:
+Interaction energy (ΔE) was calculated from the following equation:

-$$\Delta E = E{(MWCNT/PEEK)} - (E{PEEK} + E{MWCNTs}) \tag{1}$$ and the functional groups on the surfaces of MWCNTs.
-It can be seen that a-MWCNT/PEEK had higher binding energy: ( $\Delta E$ (e-MWCNT/PEEK) > $\Delta E$ (a-MWCNT/PEEK)).
-Accordingly, it can be concluded that the interaction between the $-NH_2$ on surfaces of e-MWCNTs and the -C=O of PEEK is much stronger than the interaction between the -COOH on surfaces of a-MWCNTs and the -C=O of PEEK [23].
+$$\Delta E = E{(MWCNT/PEEK)} - (E{PEEK+} E{MWCNTs})$$ (1)

+The best optimized structures of finite PEEK, a-MWCNTs, e-MWCNTs, a-MWNCT/PEEK and e-MWCNT/PEEK composites are presented in Fig. 5.
+Table 1 shows a list of calculated interaction energy for all complexes formed between PEEK and the functional groups on the surfaces of MWCNTs.
+It can be seen that a-MWCNT/PEEK had higher binding energy: ($\Delta E(e-MWCNT/PEEK$) > $\Delta E(a-MWCNT/PEEK$)).
+Accordingly, it can be concluded that the interaction between the -NH2 on surfaces of e-MWCNTs and the -C=O of PEEK is much stronger than the interaction between the -COOH on surfaces of a-MWCNTs and the -C=O of PEEK [23].